NerTzhuLz/PhoenixBot/README.md

 * If full squad is triggered, @ the people who have joined + host and close the squad

 * Guide
-    * Link to a page somewhere that explaind all the commands and has examples
+    * Link to a page somewhere that explains all the commands and has examples

 ### After testing
-* Enable recruit channel limiting for Create and Join
+* Enable recruit channel limiting for Create, Join, Leave
+* Un-comment message.delete in each of those

 ### Possible expansion:
+* Create the user guide
 * Timed deletion of squads somehow
 * Mass ping using global list (Stops host messages from competing with each other)
     * automatically starts pinging when new users are added